silverstripe/cwp-agencyextensions/readme.md

 * Customise search results labels from SiteConfig
 * Upload custom header and footer logos from SiteConfig
 * Upload custom favicon and Apple touch logos from SiteConfig
-* Define an AddThis social media profile ID (used in CWP default theme, for example) from SiteConfig
-* Add frontend asset requirements for the CWP default theme
 * [FontAwesome](http://fontawesome.io) icon popup dialog to the TinyMCE content editor (Wātea theme only, by default)

 ## Installation